 College Assistant Migrant Program

 The Washington Supplemental Grant for College Assistance Migrant Program (CAMP) originated in 2001.
-The state-funded grant program provides funding for direct student services to attract and retain students from among the migrant and seasonal farm worker population.
+The state-funded grant program provides funding to institutions for direct student services to attract and retain students from among the migrant and seasonal farm worker population.
+With continued growth of the migrant and farm worker population in Washington, an educated leadership is vital for improving the economic sufficiency of the resident community now and in the future.

 The majority of federal funds are targeted to assist entering first year students, with limited funds authorized to assist returning students.
 State funded services are meant to supplement the work of services provided through the federal CAMP contract or institutional dollars used for this targeted population.